International Programmes 2025/2026

 Semester contribution

-Currently, students pay approx. 290 EUR per semester (i.e. for six months).
-This includes the Deutschland-Ticket, a ticket for most local public transport (bus, tram, ferry, S-Bahn) and regional trains in all of Germany incl.
-Dresden.
-Students can also use a bike rental service all over the city of Dresden for free for 30 minutes.
-The contribution also assures concessions in the university cafeterias and offers benefits (e.g. price reductions) for many cultural and leisure activities.
+Currently, students pay approx. 300 EUR per semester (i.e. for six months).
+This includes a ticket for public transport and regional trains in all of Germany.
+Additionally, students can use a bike rental service all over the city for free for 30 minutes.
+The contribution also assures concessions in the university cafeterias and offers benefits (e.g. price reductions) for many cultural and leisure activities in Dresden.

 Costs of living